Award-winning author, Historian and Women’s Rights Advocate

-Dr. Nina Ansary is an award-winning Iranian-American author, historian, and women’s rights advocate, thought leader, scholar, and public speaker.
-As a UN Women Global Champion for Innovation and Visiting Fellow at The London School of Economics Centre for Women, Peace & Security, she regularly presents her work on women’s rights and the impact of institutionalized gender discrimination at major universities and conferences in the US and UK, including Columbia, Oxford, Cambridge, and Harvard, as well as the Carnegie Endowment for International Peace in Washington D.C, the US Senate Human Rights Caucus, and the World Affairs Councils of America.
-Dr. Ansary is the author of the upcoming book, Anonymous Is a Woman: A Global Chronicle of Gender Inequality (Revela Press/March 2020) included in Smithsonian Magazine’s “Books of the Week” and listed by Buzzfeed as “17 Brilliant Books That You Won’t Struggle to Finish”; and Jewels of Allah: The Untold Story of Women in Iran garnered multiple awards – including the 2016 International Book Award in “Women’s Issues.”
-Dr. Ansary is the recipient of the 2020 Outstanding Alumni Award from Columbia University Graduate School of Arts and Sciences (GSAS), the 2019 Ellis Island Medal of Honor, and the 2018 Trailblazer Award from Barnard College, Columbia University.
-She has also been recognized as one of “14 Privileged Women to Change the World” by Marie Claire, been featured in Angeleno Magazine’s “Living Legacies of 2016” and selected as one of “Five Iranian Visionaries You Need to Know” and “6 Women Who Build Bridges Not Walls” by The New York Times.
-Dr. Ansary has appeared on Fox News, Larry King, the BBC, and been covered in a variety of top publications, including CNN.com, Newsweek, the Los Angeles Times, The UK Daily Telegraph, Teen Vogue and the Yale Journal of International Affairs.
-Nina is an expert for the Women’s Media Center (WMC) SheSource and holds an MA in Middle Eastern Studies and a PhD in History from Columbia University.
-She serves on the International Advisory Board of the University of Cambridge Middle East and North Africa Forum (MENAF), the Board of Directors of the New York based organization The Center for Human Rights in Iran (CHRI), the Board of Trustees of the Iranian American Women Foundation (IAWF).
+Dr. Nina Ansary is an award-winning Iranian-American author, historian, and women’s rights advocate.
+As a UN Women Global Champion for Innovation and Visiting Fellow at the London School of Economics Centre for Women, Peace & Security, she regularly presents her work on women’s rights and the impact of systemic gender discrimination at universities and conferences in the US and UK, including Columbia, Oxford, Cambridge, and Harvard, as well as the Carnegie Endowment for International Peace in Washington D.C, and the World Affairs Councils of America.
+Nina is the author of Anonymous Is a Woman: A Global Chronicle of Gender Inequality (Revela Press/March 2020) included in Smithsonian Magazine’s “Books of the Week” and listed by Buzzfeed as “17 Brilliant Books That You Won’t Struggle to Finish”; and Jewels of Allah: The Untold Story of Women in Iran (Revela Press/2015), which garnered numerous awards – including the 2016 International Book Award in “Women’s Issues.”
+She is the recipient of the 2020 Outstanding Alumni Award from Columbia University Graduate School of Arts and Sciences (GSAS), the 2019 Ellis Island Medal of Honor, and the 2018 Trailblazer Award from Barnard College, Columbia University.
+Nina has been recognized as one of “14 Privileged Women to Change the World” by Marie Claire and selected as one of “6 Women Who Build Bridges Not Walls” by The New York Times.
+She has appeared on Larry King, Sky News and the BBC, as well as a variety of publications, including Forbes.com, CNN.com, The Hill, Newsweek, the Los Angeles Times, Los Angeles magazine, Elle, Teen Vogue and the Yale Journal of International Affairs.
+Nina is an expert for the Women’s Media Center (WMC) SheSource and holds an MA in Middle Eastern, South Asian and African Studies and a PhD in History from Columbia University.
+She serves on the International Advisory Board of the University of Cambridge Middle East and North Africa Forum (MENAF), the Board of Directors of the New York-based organization The Center for Human Rights in Iran (CHRI), and the Board of Trustees of the Iranian American Women Foundation (IAWF).
 Connect with Nina on Twitter (@drninaansary) | Instagram (@ninaansary) | Facebook (facebook.com/ninaansary).